robhorvath3/AOC2024/README.md

 Advent of Code 2024 repo.

-This year, just trying to solve, not trying to be pretty.
+This year, just trying to solve (C#), not trying to be pretty.